 Disqus Blog Comments

 Disqus comments can't be seen in the admin panel.
-Therefore, they can be moderated only from Disqus Account.
+Therefore, they can be moderated only from your Disqus Account.

 That is how the Disqus Blog Comments look like on the storefront:

-Disabling Comments for a Single Blog Post
+Disable Comments for Specific Blog Post